Skip to Content

 With a clearly defined language, we gain clarity in addressing workplace stress as the mechanism of injury in response to psychosocial hazards.
 Workplace stress is not an emotional or behavioural issue, it is a systems problem with identifiable forces and measurable impacts.

-Getting this language right isn’t merely an exercise in semantics, it shapes where organisations focus their attention, how they measure success, and how they protect their people and productivity.
+Getting this language right isn’t merely an exercise in semantics, it shapes where organisations focus their attention, how they measure success, and how they empower their people and unlock the possibilities of wellbeing, safety, productivity and innovation.

 Language matters